What you should know when buying a house

 The Federal Trade Commission offers a mortgage shopping worksheet to help buyers compare mortgages and ask the right questions to pick the right one.

-Taking these measures can help prevent you from becoming a victim of hidden costs like the ones ABC 7's Jason Knowles exposes tomorrow night at 10 p.m.
+Taking these measures can help prevent you from becoming a victim of hidden costs like the ones ABC 7's Jason Knowles exposed.